-Except for the implementation of the ERP system discussed above, there has been no change in the Company's internal control over financial reporting during the fiscal quarter ended April 30, 2022, that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+Changes in Internal Control over Financial Reporting.
+Except as described above, there has been no change in the Company's internal control over financial reporting during the fiscal quarter ended April 30, 2023, that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.